felixlopz/hubrise-test-task/content/contributing/en/style-guide.md

 Section headings should be marked with the appropriate heading style.
 In the hierarchical organisation of the text, a structure with three levels should be preferred. `<h1>` is used for the page title. `<h2>` and `<h3>` can be used for the content. `<h4>` to be used only when strictly necessary.
 Levels from `<h5>` and above should be avoided.

 `<h2>` tags should use HubRise terminology in order to maximise consistency between the documentation of one solution and another.
-This eliminates confusion when a user has to refer to the documentation of multiple solutions.
+This eliminates confusion when a reader has to refer to the documentation of multiple solutions.

 `<h3>` tags and descriptive text will always use the terminology of the respective solution.